-- \ Undertake work of significant scope and complexity. - \ Undertake duties of innovative, novel and/or critical nature with little or no professional direction. - \ Undertake functions across a range of administrative, specialist or operational ares which include specific programmes or activities, management of services delivery and the provision of high level advice. - \ Provide authoritative specialist advice on policy matters and contribute to the development and review of policies, both internal and external. - \ Manage extensive programme organisation with responsibility for service delivery at multiple worksites. - \ Administer complex policy and programme matters. - \ Evaluate and develop/revise methodology and techniques with the organisation.
-The application of high level analytical skills in the attainment and satisfying of organisational objectives. - \ Where the prime responsibility is in a specialised field, employees at this level would undertake at least some of the following: - contribute to the development of operational policy; - assess and review the standards of work of other professional personnel/external consultants;
+- Undertake duties of innovative, novel and/or critical nature with little or no professional direction. - Undertake functions across a range of administrative, specialist or operational areas which include specific programmes or activities, management of services delivery and the provision of high level advice. - Provide authoritative specialist advice on policy matters and contribute to the development and review of policies, both internal and external. - Manage extensive programme organisation with responsibility for service delivery at multiple worksites. - Administer complex policy and programme matters. - Evaluate and develop/revise methodology and techniques with the organisation and apply high level analytical skills in the attainment and satisfying of organisational objectives. - Where the prime responsibility is in a specialised field, employees at this level would undertake at least some of the following: - contribute to the development of operational policy; - assess and review the standards of work of other professional personnel/external consultants; - initiate and formulate organisational programmes; - implement organisational objectives within corporate goals; - develop and recommend ongoing plans and programmes; - negotiate on behalf of and represent the organisation at a high level, including with other organisations, peak bodies, national organisations and government; - significant input into research and development of programmes, policies and strategic planning on an industry-wide basis.